 The skin we're in: the studies showed improved self-esteem with nudity

 It's a scientific truism that correlation does not prove causation.
-Yet it cannot be ruled out that the act of being naked around non-intimate acquaintances increases life satisfaction.
-It would necessarily take place through a domino effect of nudity producing a positive body image.
-This would improve self-esteem and lead to greater happiness.
+Yet it cannot be ruled out that the act of being naked around non-intimate acquaintances boosts life satisfaction: a domino effect of nudity producing a positive body image, consequently improving self-esteem and leading to greater overall happiness.

-West's observation that the effect of naturism on happiness decreased and involvement in such activities increased suggests that the greatest benefit would be experienced by the majority of the population, who have yet to try naturist socialising.
-The potential for a non-pharmaceutical approach to improving mental well-being is exciting for clinical practitioners, support organisations and for the individual. ●
+West's observation that the effect of naturism on happiness decreased and involvement in such activities increased suggests that the greatest benefit would be experienced by the majority of the population, who have yet to try naturism. ●

 Main image: Colourbox.com

-We are happy to publish articles by guest authors that will broaden the perspective and bring new insights.
-If you are interested in publishing an article here on happiness.org please contact us.
+We're happy to publish articles by guest authors that will broaden the perspective and bring new insights.
+If you're interested in publishing an article on happiness.com, please contact us.